Visit this page to contact the EIT. We look forward to hearing from you.

 Read more about the relationship between the EIT and the Innovation Communities here.

 The Governing Board is the principal governing body of the EIT, entrusted with the role of strategic leadership and the overall direction of the operational activities implemented by the EIT Headquarters.
 It is independent and autonomous in its decision-making and is responsible for the selection, evaluation and support of the Innovation Communities.

 The Governing Board brings together 12 members balancing prominent expertise from the higher education, research, business and innovation fields.

 The European Commission, represented by the Directorate General for Education and Culture, is an observer to the EIT Governing Board.

 The current Chair of the EIT Governing Board is Gioia GHEZZI.
 Gioia was elected Chair in July 2020.
 Click here to read more about Gioia and the other members of the EIT Governing Board.

 The EIT funds Innovation Communities up to a maximum of 25 per cent.
 This funding is leveraged by the EIT by incentivising Innovation Community partners to invest in innovation and provide the remaining 75 per cent funding needed for their activities.
 With the 25 per cent seed funding, the EIT enables the Innovation Communities to attract capital from industrial partners and private investors.

 The amount of funding that the EIT spends on administration at the EIT Headquarters is less than 5 per cent of its budget.

-Attend INNOVEIT, the EIT’s flagship annual event, to meet and talk to the experts.
+Attend or watch INNOVEIT, the EIT’s flagship annual event, to meet and talk to the experts.
 See you next time!

 An Innovation Community knits together different sectors, countries and disciplines.
 Physically, how is this done?
 The Innovation Hub is an EIT invention – and one of the EIT’s primary characteristics.